BrickSchema/py-brickschema/docs/brickify/table_handler.rst

 ^^^^^^^^^^^^^^^^^^

 Brickify implements conditions by taking the condition and feeding it to Python's ``eval`` method.
-If the condition evaluates to True, the data method fires, and if the method evalutes to False, the condition fails.
+If the condition evaluates to True, the data method fires, and if the method evaluates to False, the condition fails.
 Consider this input file:

 +--------+------------------+--------------------+----------+------+